-How To: Make Your Own Plant Food
+How to Make Your Own Fertilizer for Plants

 With this DIY recipe and smart feeding tips, you can give your plants the nutrition they need without eating a hole in your wallet.